-Health Education
+Health and Physical Education

 In Year 8, Health and Physical Education students continue to develop their fitness, skills and understanding of health.
-Students work on improving their own fitness in a practical component.
-They also participate in a wide range of team sports throughout the year, including soccer, netball, and cricket.
-In the theory components, students consolidate their understanding of health and wellbeing through units on personal fitness and sexual health.
+In Physical Education students will work on improving their fitness aligning with a theoretical component of understanding fitness components and the physical benefits to exercise.
+They will participate in a wide variety of sports including ultimate Frisbee, soccer, cricket, lacrosse, hockey and SEPEP.
+Students will have the opportunity to design their own games and develop team work, leadership and peer teaching skills.
+Students will undertake a cultural games unit where they can explore sports and traditional games from different countries giving them a greater understanding to explore their knowledge of sports around the world.
+In the theory components, students consolidate their understanding of health and wellbeing through units on mental health, as well as nutrition.